 While everything under “What is Included” on the More Details tab for each trip will remain the same, the actual restaurants, hotels, and activities listed in our itineraries are subject to modifications.
 Changes that are out of our control are common – a restaurant closes or loses its awesome chef, a hotel gets remodeled, or a trail undergoes construction.
 In addition, especially in the two national parks and during the peak season, hotel availability for private tours will depend on when you confirm your registration.

 You are entrusting us to create an outstanding vacation for you and so we may take the liberty of making necessary changes (even at the last minute, during the guides’ scout trip) to the itinerary that will improve your overall trip experience.
 If there is any one experience that is going to make or break your trip, please discuss this with us in advance!
-We will attempt to keep our website itinerary as current as possible and communicate any major changes with you in the weeks prior to the tour.
+We attempt to keep our website itineraries as current as possible and communicate any major changes with you in the weeks prior to the tour.

 Over 50% of our travelers book their vacations by October of the preceding year.
 Some travelers book more than a year out.
 While this is a long time ahead to be planning, there are good reasons to do so: 1) Our public group tours often fill up well in advance.
 2) For private tours, we do not make your hotel reservations nor assign a guide until your group is confirmed and the date selected.